wagh-rajesh/SampleBigBasketApp/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things to run before starting app

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* Clone the app

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run the migrations : rake db:migrate

+* Seed the database : rake db:seed

+* Use the default user details which will be displayed for admin and customer after running seed commands.